Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 Our volume of interest has been identified at an offset inside the image of `2048` sectors.
-We pass this volume to the TSK tool `fsstat` to obtain detailed information on the file sysetm:
+We pass this volume to the TSK tool `fsstat` to obtain detailed information on the file system:

 ```
 $ fsstat -o 2048 image.raw